Ozone Connect Response Time Policy

 POST /customers/action/cop-query - Products and Leads —

-GET /products,POST /leads - Insurance, FX, Account Opening, ATM, User Operations, and Consent Events — all endpoints exposed under the corresponding Ozone Connect API families
+GET /products,POST /leads - Insurance, FX, Account Opening, ATM, User Operations, and Consent Events — all endpoints under the corresponding Ozone Connect API families

 This target aligns with the 500 ms average response time published in the Availability, Performance and Usage Benchmarks standard.
-Holding each Ozone Connect endpoint to this p95 figure — rather than only an average — ensures that the customer experience remains consistent across the long tail of requests, not just on average.
+Holding each Ozone Connect endpoint to this p95 figure — rather than only an average — ensures the customer experience remains consistent across the long tail of requests, not just on average.

-For POST /payments, the 500 ms target applies to the Ozone Connect API response — the point at which the LFI acknowledges that the payment request has been received and accepted for onward processing.
-It does not require the LFI to have completed screening or settlement within 500 ms. Payment processing spans three distinct phases, each with its own expectation:
+For POST /payments, the 500 ms target applies to the Ozone Connect API response — the point at which the LFI acknowledges the payment request has been received and accepted for onward processing.
+It does not require the LFI to have completed screening or settlement within 500 ms.

-API response — 500 ms p95, governed by this policy.
 The LFI acknowledges the payment request and returns an initial payment status.
 This is the point at which the TPP knows the request is in the LFI's hands and can show the customer an appropriate in-progress state.

-Fraud, sanctions, and compliance screening — up to 3 seconds.
 Screening runs after the API response has been returned.
-Once screening is complete, the LFI updates the payment status accordingly, either progressing the payment to the rail or rejecting it with the appropriate reason.
+Once screening is complete, the LFI updates the payment status accordingly — either progressing the payment to the rail or rejecting it with the appropriate reason.

-Rail execution — governed by the applicable payment scheme rules.
 For domestic instant payments this is subject to the Aani scheme rules (3 seconds per payment end-to-end, as set out in the Availability, Performance and Usage Benchmarks standard).
 The LFI's obligations toward the scheme operator are defined by the scheme and sit outside this policy.

 How response time is measured